djalbat/the-foundations-of-symbolic-reasoning/content/introduction.md

 Thus it is only an acceptance that these theories are wholly conceptual in nature that allows this situation to persist.
 We concede that there can be different scientific views of the world, so to speak, and thus scientific method can be considered as a form of relativism.

-On the other hand, perhaps because of their abstract nature many see mathematics and logic as unique and special, and regard mathematical and logical concepts as hainvg some kind of objective existence aside from our understanding of them.
+On the other hand, perhaps because of their abstract nature many see mathematics and logic as unique and special, and regard mathematical and logical concepts as having some kind of objective existence aside from our understanding of them.
 Consider the Platonic solids, for example, known since antiqutiy and often believed to have been there for the discovering, rather than having been invented by us.
 Arguably this is not the case, however.
 Indeed it could be argued that mathematical and logical concepts are just that, namely concepts, even those as seemingly natural as, say, the natural numbers.